top of page

 • Turkey (lean protein + supportive amino acids)

-More veg + protein, slightly less of the “heavy” things, if that helps you feel better in yourself.
+Enjoy all the festive trimmings, but perhaps shift the ratio: More veg + protein, slightly less of the “heavy” things, if that helps you feel better in yourself.

 Roasties?
 Of course!
 But you could mix in sweet potatoes or cut them bigger for lower oil absorption.